manolenso/homeassistant/docs/configuration.md

 - cleaning
 - waze traffic info
 - battery
+- scenes (you must add scenes to customize.yaml if you want icons, remember to choose short names)
 - vacuum (if you have a vacuum setup, preferably even rooted when possible)
 - remote (depending on the downloaded template from the addons folder, coming soon!)
 - laundry (depending if your devices know state and power usage)